 Your property’s exterior

-As a tenant, now is your chance to speak up.
-Raise any issues with the property with your landlord or property manager to avoid problems in the future.
+As a tenant, it’s important to speak up about any issues with the property to your landlord or property manager to prevent future problems.